Overview

 Follow-Up

 Follow-ups with your surgeon are crucial to monitor recovery and assess the need for any additional interventions.
-You will be given painkillers and antibiotics to manage the pain and prevent any infection at the incision site following the surgery.
-Make sure to take all the pills as prescribed.
+Strictly follow the diet recommendations and physiotherapy routine to ensure a speedy recovery.

 Risks For Robotic Knee Replacement Surgery